Master of Legal Studies (M.L.S.) –

 Business and Entrepreneurship Law Concentration

 The Business and Entrepreneurship Law Concentration is just one of your options.
-See the main Master of Jurisprudence page for details about the overall program and other available options.
+See the main Master of Legal Studies page for details about the overall program and other available options.

 Are you considering a career transition or broadening your entrepreneurial horizon and wondering whether a legal master’s degree is the right path for you?
-Let’s break down the key factors of a Master of Jurisprudence with a concentration in Business and Entrrepreneurship at St. Mary’s Law to help you make an informed decision.
+Let’s break down the key factors of a Master of Legal Studies with a concentration in Business and Entrepreneurship at St. Mary’s Law to help you make an informed decision.

 The matriculation ceremony was a bliss.
 The pledge was epic.
 It was an awakening gesture to start the journey of studying in law.
 I felt strongly committed and dedicated to the study by vowing the pledge and signing the paper.
 It was great to learn the history of St. Mary’s University and the vision of the School of Law.
 The dean and the faculty demonstrated their knowledge and the experience in practicing laws.
 They were also very accessible and willing to give advice in a professional field or in personal life.
 The facility does not just provide a good environment to study but also a venue to network with fellow colleagues.
 I felt comfortable to go to the law school buildings anytime for any reasons. thank you so much to hosting the ceremony and providing the outstanding experience.